abjer/isds2020/src/content/page/readings.md

 TBD

-## Session 10: Machine learning intro
+## Session 10: Modeling and machine learning

-We introduce basic machine learning concepts.
+We introduce basic machine learning (ML) concepts.
 We start with the simple machine learning models for classification problems.

 #### Required readings

 - PML: chapters 1,2 and the following section from chapter 3:
   - Modeling class probabilities via logistic regression

-## Session 11: Supervised learning 1
+## Session 11: Regression and regularization

 We explain the overfitting problem of modelling.
 We show one possible solution is regularization of standard linear models.